ascholerChemeketa/cs160Reader/_sources/ComputingFields/InformationTechnology.rst

 Positions with more business or management responsibility may require a Bachelor's degree.

+You can start studying information technology at Chemeketa in the `Computer Information Systems program`_.

+.. _`Computer Information Systems program`: https://www.chemeketa.edu/programs-classes/program-finder/computer-information-systems/

 **Knowledge Domains:**

 This diagram illustrates the knowledge areas required in this field.
 A 5 represents a very high degree of